Volunteer at MURC

 • Opportunity to network with other student leaders on campus and work in a collaborative team with other volunteers

-• Opportunity to gain online events experience and learn about undergraduate research from a variety of disciplines at UBC
+• Opportunity to learn about undergraduate research from a variety of disciplines at UBC

 • Letter of Service upon request